rabbitmq/rabbitmq-website/site/quorum-queues.md

 #### Non-durable Queues

-Regular queues can be [non-durable](queues.html).
+Classic queues can be [non-durable](queues.html).
 Quorum queues are always durable per their assumed [use cases](#use-cases).

 #### Exclusivity